 So what is the point?

 It does not really qualify as balognium, either.
 Nothing seems to have depended on it.
 It’s just a recycled element that she loaded up with a lot of bogus “significance”.
+Which is only annoying.

 But even though it isn’t actually balognium, it still could have mattered.
-Even though Rowling had already disqualified it from having super-special qualities of secrecy or magical protection over the course of the previous 6 books.
+Even though Rowling had already disqualified it from having any super-special qualities of secrecy or magical protection over the course of the previous 6 books.
 She just didn't put any kind of effort into giving it a reason to matter.

-Although it could have.
+It could have.

 In a way that might relate to some of our other problems elsewhere, too.